Of all the countries in Central Asia, Kazakhstan was the one that least interested me, simply because I had no idea what to expect from it.

 Cafe culture in Almaty

 I had Georgian, Indian and Italian food in Almaty as well as bought so many local goodies at the Green Market!
 And again everything was at very reasonable prices!

 Quirkiness in Almaty

-Weird sculptures, interesting architecture, Soviet circus, big smiling face or painted carpet with typical Kazakh patterns on the pavement, metro stations turned into small galleries, love locks, bird feeders and uncountable small, werid details here and there… Almaty was all about quirkiness for me!
+Weird sculptures, interesting architecture, Soviet circus, a big smiling face or painted carpet with typical Kazakh patterns on the pavement, metro stations turned into small galleries, love locks, bird feeders and uncountable small, weird details here and there… Almaty was all about quirkiness for me!

 - The Soviet Monument to World War 2 heroes!
 A masterpiece of Soviet propaganda!
 I loved every single detail of it!

 - Apples!
 Did you know that Almaty is the supposed to be the birthplace of apples?
 Even the old name of the city, Alma-Ata, means the father of apples!